-GmbH is the only active subsidiary and is engaged in the development of commercializing and deploying Vanadium Redox Flow Batteries for microgrid applications.
-During fiscal 2022 and 2021, GmbH incurred \$Nil sales.
-GmbH's operating and administration expenses/(recovery) totaling (\$3,001) (2021 - \$264,126) are consolidated with the Company's expenses.
+GmbH is the only active subsidiary and is engaged in the development of future sales of vanadium electrolyte from the Company's proposed production facilities.
+During fiscal period 2023 and 2022, GmbH incurred \$Nil sales.
+GmbH's operating and administration expenses/(recovery) totaling \$45,014 (2022 - (\$3,001)) are consolidated with the Company's expenses.